-You can get an idea of what soundbathing looks and sounds like in the video above (skip to 5:20), but to experience the full benefits of the bowls, you have experience it in person.
+You can get an idea of what soundbathing looks and sounds like in the video above, but to experience the full benefits of the bowls, you have experience it in person.
 That's because this isn't just "meditating to relaxing sounds" as it might seem.
 In person, you both hear and feel the sounds as they come from the bowls, which are made from quartz crystal or metal.
 Sometimes there's also a gong, singing or other sounds that may be incorporated into the bath.

 "Selection of bowls also varies depending upon which chakra, or energy meridian system in the body, we are focusing on that day.
 For example, if someone wants to have a grounding meditation, we use bowls that primarily resonate the C note because it affects that lower chakra.
 If they are looking for a heart-opening session, we select bowls that resonate the F note," says Hansen.

 It's both the relaxing musical tones as well as the vibrations traveling through the air that are meant to affect your system and bring you to a state of equilibrium and relaxation.
 Most people are surprised by how easy and relaxing it is; you really don't have to do much for this wellness practice.

 And none of this is new.
 Meditation, yoga and sound have been used for thousands of years to reduce stress and to relax the body.
 And studies have backed up the anecdotal and historically noted positive effects of certain tones on mind and body.